logo️ ObjectQuel

 Full-Text Search

 For natural language queries — where you want to find rows containing certain words regardless of their position — use the search() function.
-This leverages database full-text indexing for fast, relevance-ranked results.
+When a full-text index is available, ObjectQuel uses it for fast, relevance-ranked results.
+Without one, it falls back to a series of LIKE statements that produce the same results but scan the entire table.

 Single-Field Search